xixogo5105/uiptv/GUIDE.md

 ### Installing on Windows
 **Important:** Before installing a new version or upgrading, you **must manually uninstall the previously installed version** of UIPTV.
 The installer does not automatically remove older versions, and failure to do so may result in the upgrade not being applied correctly.

-1. Download the latest `.msi` installer from the [Releases Page](https://github.com/xixogo5105/uiptv/releases/latest).
+1. Download the latest Windows release archive from the [Releases Page](https://github.com/xixogo5105/uiptv/releases/latest).
-2. Double-click the installer and follow the on-screen prompts.
+2. Extract the archive.
-3. Once installed, launch UIPTV from the Start Menu.
+3. Open the extracted folder and launch UIPTV using the packaged Windows executable.

 #### Installing Dependencies (FFmpeg & yt-dlp)
 To enable YouTube support and web streaming of TS files, you need to install these tools and ensure they are in your system PATH.